 Optometry is under which faculty in Nigeria?

-According to JAMB, a body responsible for your admission into the University or other institutions, Optometry is under the Faculty/School/College of Medical, Pharmaceutical and Health Science but may be under a different faculty in some universities in Nigeria.
+According to JAMB, a body responsible for your admission into the University or other institutions, Optometry is under the Faculty/School/College of Medical, Pharmaceutical and Health Science but may also be under a different faculty in some universities in Nigeria.

 Have you read this?